 I hear people discuss the idea of starting a blog all the time.
 Some folks think it’s more complicated than it is.
 Anybody can blog if they are serious about it.
 There is work that will need to be done.
-Some people believe you can create a post, and then it goes viral.
+Some people believe you can create a post that goes viral.
 It doesn’t work like that.
 I’ve been blogging for several years and have learned quite a bit.
 Today’s post offers some blogging tips for beginners.

 Find a Niche

 This is a crucial step when creating a new blog.
 You should come up with a niche or two and discuss topics concerning them.
 This should make it easier for you to keep and gain new readers.
 It’s hard for most people to follow a blog that takes you all over the place.
-I think you must choose a couple of topics and roll with them.
+You must choose a couple of topics and roll with them.

 Try it Out First